How Are You In Romanian: The 4+ Best And Easy Ways

 Ce faci?

-It will be boring if you still use the formal way of greetings your friends!
+What is the most common way to say how are you in Romanian?
+It’s Ce faci.
+It will be boring if you still use the formal way of greeting your friends!
 Ce faci is the Romanian equivalent of What’s up?
 And it is one of the informal ways to ask if someone is okay.
 This ‘how are you’ variation is usually used amongst close friends.
 So, you’ve got to watch out if you use it for a total stranger.

 Ce mai faci?